-So pizza isn’t always the healthiest choice but when you really really have a craving, I’m all for indulging in the real thing once in a while.
+So pizza may not always be the healthiest choice but when you really really have a craving, I'm all for indulging in the real thing once in a while.
 But sometimes you want to chow down on some pizza without forgoing your health goals.
 Enter this cauliflower pizza crust!
-I used to make this all the time and I didn’t realize how much I missed it until I made it again to put up here for you guys!
-It’s totally satisfying and gives me the pizza taste I’m craving but in a healthy cauliflower form.
+I used to make this all the time and I didn't realize how much I missed it until I made it again to put up here for you guys!
+It's totally satisfying and gives me the pizza taste I'm craving but in a healthy cauliflower form.

 There are several ready-made cauliflower crusts on the market (I'm partial to the one from Califlour Foods) but what I love about making my own is that I can customize the exact ingredients I want in my crust.
 So in a pinch, I will use a pre-made crust but when I have a little time on a weekend then I opt for this homemade version.
 This allows me to lighten up the recipe further and slash calories or sub in some more healthful choices.
 I originally used the recipe from The Lucky Penny Blog when I started making these and I have since adapted for my own preferences but definitely check out this blog post if you want to see the original.

 I use pre-riced cauliflower from Trader Joe's.
 I find that to be much more convenient than putting cauliflower florets in a food processor but that's definitely an option if you don't have the pre-riced cauliflower at your disposal.
 I use 2 bags from Trader Joe's which usually yields about 2 cups of "flour" for your pizza dough (once the water is removed).
 The equivalent would be about 1 large head of cauliflower.